 Many find lip balm essential to help protect our lips from the daily grind.
 Whether in sports or the outdoors or simply in and out of air conditioning or throughout the day’s activities, lip balms help ensure our lips don’t crack and retain their moisture.

-However, the challenge lies in the packaging and ingredients that many manufacturers use.
-Although they come in small containers, lip balms contribute in their own small way to the eight million tons of plastic waste that flows into our oceans yearly1.
+However, the challenge lies in many manufacturers' packaging and ingredients.
+Although they come in small containers, lip balms contribute in their own small way to the eight million tons of plastic waste that flows into our oceans yearly1

 There’s a ton of information on plastic pollution facts, with the numbers constantly rising.
 Apart from the pollution from packaging, many conventional lip balms also include chemicals that the makers of zero-waste lip balms prove we can avoid while still keeping lips moist.

-If you’re interested in personal care products for other uses, you can also check out our zero-waste makeup guide or pick up a zero-waste sunscreen or browse our top picks of eco-friendly shaving essentials.
+If you’re interested in personal care products for other uses.
+In that case, you can also check out our zero-waste makeup guide, pick up a zero-waste sunscreen, or browse our top picks of eco-friendly shaving essentials

 Many people are unaware of the role they play in getting materials ready for recycling.
-Sometimes it is easy to think that the environment will be fine as long as we can recycle our plastic containers.
+Sometimes it is easy to think that the environment will be fine if we recycle our plastic containers.
 However, recycling can be a complicated process.
 For instance, before tossing your lip balm in the recycling bin, you need to remove all excess products from the inside.

 By removing the products from the tube, you help to prevent contamination in recycling bins.
 Apart from this, we also need to consider that we can’t recycle all plastics.

 If you're curious about your lip balm’s recyclable nature, check the packing for the Mobius loop symbol.
-If your product is recyclable, you should see a number within the symbol.
+You should see a number within the symbol if your product is recyclable.
 This number indicates the type of plastic it is and how you should recycle it.

 One of the best ways to reduce your impact is to reuse what you own.
 Over the years, some brands have been prioritizing recycling programs.
 For instance, the popular personal care company Burt’s Bees has a program in partnership with TerraCycle.
 The free program includes a collection and free recycling program for their products.

-Another way to reduce your environmental impact is to refill old lip balm containers.
+Refilling old lip balm containers is another way to reduce your environmental impact.
 If you’re feeling crafty, you can make homemade lip balm and fill old containers with it.

-Some alternatives to regular balms include butters, honey, and vitamin e.
-Depending on how dry your lips get, using each one on its own may not provide lasting moisturizing effects.
+Some alternatives to regular balms include butter, honey, and vitamin E. Depending on how dry your lips get, using each one on its own may not provide lasting moisturizing effects.

 So, in a similar way to other zero-waste homemade products, you can simply mix them.
-Other DIY lip balm ingredients include beeswax, jojoba oil, castor oil, olive oil or organic sunflower oil, etc, to use as the base.
+Other DIY lip balm ingredients include beeswax, jojoba oil, castor oil, olive oil, organic sunflower oil, etc., to use as the base.
 A quick search online for a zero-waste lip balm recipe will provide options to try.

 Making the switch to eco-friendly lip products is a small but significant change.
 If many people make this swap, it’ll help reduce the waste from single-use lip balm containers.
-Each of the waste-free lip balms on the list is not only eco-friendly but also fulfills its purpose of moisturizing and protecting your lips.
+Each of the waste-free lip balms on the list is eco-friendly and fulfills its purpose of moisturizing and protecting your lips.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.